UKCloud/documentation/articles/openshift/oshift-how-restrict-access-to-openshift-routes-by-ip-address.md

 ## Known Issues

 As of OpenShift version 4.4+ pod DNS lookups will return the internal IP of a route rather than the public IP.
 This means traffic will not leave the cluster for pod to route communication.
 In order for a whitelisted route to accept traffic from a pod in the same cluster you must whitelist the internal cluster subnet.
-The following screenshots show a lookup from a local client machine and inside a pod demonstrating the difference in resolution:
+The following screenshots show a lookup from a local client machine and from inside a pod demonstrating the difference in resolution:

 DNS lookup on local machine